Report Card Letter to Parents

 Report cards are designed to be useful tools for everyone connected to our school.
 Families can use the information to have meaningful conversations with us about what the school is doing well and where there is room for improvement.
 Community and education leaders can use the information to better understand how to support students and our school.

 You will notice on our report card that our school is making progress as determined by state academic assessments.
-54% met state expectations and 8% exceeded state expectations on the 2021 MCAS.
+57% met state expectations and 13% exceeded state expectations on the 2022 English Language Arts MCAS and 59.5% met state expectations and 14% exceeded state expectations on the 2022 Math MCAS.
 This is higher than the state and district elementary school averages for the last year.
 Massachusetts did not calculate accountability status for the 2020-21 year.
 We continue to focus on supporting students socially, emotionally, and academically to fill any gaps that may have resulted from the challenges of these pandemic years.
 We encourage you to become involved in helping us improve our school.
 We see parents as critical partners in the success of our students and school, and we are grateful for your continued support.